andreafuturi/gitmini/README.md

 ## Install:

-Requirements: git must be installed
+Requirements: Git must be installed

 1. Open a terminal or command prompt.
-2. Run the following command to install the package:
+2. Run the following command to install GitMini:
 ```bash
 npm install gitmini -g
 ```
 That's it!
-You have added the aliases to your Git configuration.
-You can now use these commands in your repositories.
+You can now use the new commands in your repositories.
-And you can also use them with only 2 letters: `gm` which of corse stands for GitMini.
+And you can also use them with only 2 letters: `gm` which stands for GitMini.

 ## Examples: